mkaraaslan-dev/OpenCV_applications/README.md

 1)Optic_Akis_İle_Nesne_Takibi sample video youtube link:

 This application will be used in TEKNOFEST.
-That's why the source code has been shared
+That's why the source code is not shared

 https://youtu.be/Hwocr99OzEw